How Is Military Divorce Different? An Annapolis Lawyer Knows.

 Military divorce is a very different process from civilian divorce.
-It is decided not in military court, but in state courts.
-Not all Maryland family law attorneys are experienced in military divorce.
-Families with a spouse in uniform contemplating divorce should seek out attorneys who understand these differences in military divorces and have vast experience and knowledge about these cases.
+Since these types of cases are decided in state courts, not all family law attorneys will be capable of handling complex Army, Marine, Coast Guard, Air Force or Navy divorces.
+Families with a spouse in uniform contemplating divorce should seek the help of Annapolis military divorce lawyers who have vast experience and skills in these matters.

 Understanding Retirement Pay And Military Pensions

-The Uniformed Services Former Spouse Protection Act, or USFSPA, is the federal law governing the division of military pensions.
+The Uniformed Services Former Spouse Protection Act (USFSPA) is the federal law governing the division of military pensions.
 This law stipulates that only the state where the military member lives has the power to divide the military pension in a divorce.
 This means that if you choose the wrong state to file for divorce in, the court may not have the authority to divide the pension.
 You must choose your filing state with care.

-Our firm can answer your questions about the division of your pension and also explain recent changes to military retirement plans that can impact divorce negotiations.
+Our Maryland divorce firm can answer any questions about the division of your pension and explain recent changes to military retirement plans that can affect your case’s negotiations.

 About The Servicemembers Civil Relief Act